HTMX and Alpine

 {% load i18n %}

-{# use the `hqwebapp/js/htmx_and_alpine` entry point to get started with HTMX and Alpine without any extra javascript #}
+{# Use the `hqwebapp/js/htmx_and_alpine` entry point to enable HTMX + Alpine without adding any page-specific JavaScript. #}

 {% js_entry "hqwebapp/js/htmx_and_alpine" %}